Guide to the Jukichi (Jack) Nishida photographs

-Collection summary: Photographs taken by a man who worked for a mining company in Ellamar.
+Collection summary: Photographs taken by a man who worked for the Ellamar Mining Company.

 Jukichi (Jack) Nishida was born in Japan in 1887.
 In 1906, Jukichi moved to Chico, CA from Iwatsuki, Japan to study business.
-About 1913, he moved to Ellamar, AK to work for a mining company.
+About 1913, he moved to Ellamar, AK to work for the Ellamar Mining Company.
 While in Ellamar, Jukichi went by his nickname, Jack.
 Matsu, Jukichi’s wife, moved from Japan to join him in Ellamar in 1915.
 Two of their four children were born in Ellamar in 1916 and 1917, and the family returned to Japan in 1918.
 Jukichi died in 1950.

 Arrangement: The collection is arranged in the order in which it arrived at the Archives.

-Digitized copies: Select photographs have been digitized and are available on Alaska’s Digital Archives by searching “Jukichi (Jack) Nishida”.
+Digitized copies: Selected photographs have been digitized and are available on Alaska’s Digital Archives.
 For information about obtaining digital copies, please contact Archives and Special Collections.

 Rights note: Archives and Special Collections holds copyright to materials created by Jukichi Nishida.
 The collection contains material not created by Nishida, which may be subject to copyright restrictions.